ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 ## Fitting annotation guidelines into the prompt

 Fitting a long document into OpenAI's prompt is one of the primary engineering challenges in this project.
-The GPT-3.5 `text-davinci-003` model allows a maximum request length of 4097 tokens, which are shared between the prompt and its completion.
+The GPT-3.5 `text-davinci-003` model only allows a maximum request length of 4097 tokens, which are shared between the prompt and its completion.
 So, an eight-page annotation guideline found in [Morante et al.
 (2020)](#morante2020vaccination) won't fit.